valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ### Plugin action

-A plugin can have multiple actions that can be executed.
-A plugin action can be added to the plugin class with the `@PluginAction` annotation.
+A plugin class can have methods that are marked as actions through the `@PluginAction` annotation.
+These methods can then be used in a process definition through the use of [process links](../../using-valtimo/plugin/create-process-link.md).
+A single action can be linked to a task, and will run when that task is reached.

 For example: